allenai/pdffigures2/README.md

 subfigures the returned figure will include all the subfigures.
 If a table or figure includes text titles, comments, those elements will be included in the figure.

+### Installation
+PDFFigures2 is published to bintray at https://bintray.com/allenai/maven.
+To install it you will need an appropriate resolver like:

+`resolvers += Resolver.bintrayRepo("allenai", "maven")`

+Then include

+`libraryDependencies += "org.allenai" %%  "pdffigures2" % "0.0.6"`

+Including this package in [jcenter](https://bintray.com/bintray/jcenter) is in progress.

 ### Command Line Tools
-PDFFigures2 provides two CLI tools.
+PDFFigures 2 provides two CLI tools.
 One, 'FigureExtractorBatchCli', can be used to extract figures from a large number of PDFs and save the results to disk.
 The second, 'FigureExtractorVisualizationCli', works on a single PDF and provides extensive debug visualizations.
-Note that it is recommended to the use the `-Dsun.java2d.cmm=sun.java2d.cmm.kcms.KcmsServiceProvider` flag to get the best performance when using Java 8, this flag helps [speed up PDFBox](https://pdfbox.apache.org/2.0/getting-started.html).
-This is especially important for PDFs with many embedded images.
+Note it is recommended to use the "-Dsun.java2d.cmm=sun.java2d.cmm.kcms.KcmsServiceProvider" to get the best performance out of the PDF parser, see here[https://pdfbox.apache.org/2.0/getting-started.html]

-To run on a PDF and get a preview of the results:
+To run on a PDF and get a preview of the results use:

 `sbt "run-main org.allenai.pdffigures2.FigureExtractorVisualizationCli /path/to/pdf"`